jorritfolmer/puppet-splunk/README.md

   Set `tcpout => 'splunk-idx1.internal.corp.tld:9997'` if you do want to forward events to a Splunk indexer.

+#### `package_source`

+  Optional and for Windows only.
+Use this to point to the .msi installation file.
+  This can be a UNC path like \\DC01\Company\splunkforwarder-6.6.1-aeae3fe0c5af-x64-release.msi

 #### `splunk_os_user`

   Optional.
 Run the Splunk instance as this user.
 Defaults to `splunk`